-If you are a school, non-profit or community organization interested in developing intergenerational relationships, click on the green email button below to connect with LINKages’ Community Initiatives Coordinator.
+If you are a school, non-profit or community organization interested in developing intergenerational relationships, click on the email button below to connect with LINKages’ Community Initiatives Coordinator.
 LINKages will work with you to develop a successful program based on your goals, schedule and resources.

 If you are interested in volunteering your time to coordinate, facilitate, or support a Project Inspire program, send an email to LINKages through the email button below.

 100% of student participants rated themselves as significantly higher in social-emotional learning (SEL) skills post-program.